 History recalls a Georgia native named Calvin H. Waller who was the first black student admitted to Penn State in 1899 and became the first black graduate in 1905 earning his Bachelor of Science degree in agriculture.
 History also recalls Mildred Settle Bunton who in 1932 became Penn State’s first black alumna, earning her Bachelor of Science degree in home economics.
 When it comes to the specifics of nursing at Penn State the records are not as complete regarding the first students of color to enroll and graduate from the nursing program.
 Here however are a few facts about what we do know about diversity, equity, inclusion, and belonging in the nursing program at Penn State University.

-How and when did the College of Nursing start a Penn State University?
+How and when did the nursing program start at Penn State?

-The Pennsylvania State University Department of Nursing Education program began in 1964.
-July1, 1964, the Penn State Board of Trustees authorized the university’s first undergraduate nursing program.
-During the Fall semester of 1964 Dr. Edna Treasure became the first head of the Department of Nursing Education which was in the Penn State College of Health and Physical Education.
+In 1964, the Penn State Board of Trustees authorized the university’s first undergraduate nursing program.
+During the Fall semester of 1964, Dr. Edna Treasure became the first head of the Department of Nursing Education which was in the Penn State College of Health and Physical Education.

 Who was the college’s first Male graduate?

 In 1968, Joseph Sanker became the first male recipient of a baccalaureate in science nursing degree from the Penn State Nursing program.